antiamoeba/fishoak/_fish/trout.md

 </div>
 <div>
     <h4>Trout Magnet Phantom Fluorocarbon Leader Line (2 lb)</h4>
-    <div>My go-to leader line when fishing bait.
-Fluorocarbon is somewhat more clear underwater than typical monofilament fishing line, so I like using it as leader line to avoid spooking any fish.
-This particular brand is decent quality, while being on the cheaper end in terms of fluorocarbon.</div>
+    <div>My former go-to leader line when fishing bait.
+Fluorocarbon is somewhat more clear underwater than typical monofilament fishing line, so I used to use it as leader line to avoid spooking any fish.
+This particular brand is decent quality, while being on the cheaper end in terms of fluorocarbon.
+In recent years, I've mostly stopped using fluorocarbon in favor of mono leader since I've learned they are technically made of PFAS (commonly known as forever chemicals).</div>
     <a href="https://amzn.to/4iM4tmq" class="buybutton" target="_blank">See on Amazon</a>
 </div>
 </div>